My Bloody Valentine (band): 1978–1985: Formation

-Soon after recording the demo, Ivers left My Bloody Valentine and Conway's girlfriend, Tina Durkin, joined as a keyboard player.
+Soon after recording the demo, Ivers left My Bloody Valentine, and Conway's girlfriend, Tina Durkin, joined as a keyboard player.
 Around this time, Conway, on the suggestion of Shields, contacted Gavin Friday, the lead vocalist of the post-punk band Virgin Prunes.
-According to Shields, Conway approached Friday in Finglas, asked him for advice and was told to "get out of Dublin."
+According to Shields, Conway approached Friday in Finglas, asked him for advice, and was told to "get out of Dublin."
 Shields agreed with the advice, commenting in January 1991 that "there was no room for us" in Ireland; Ó Cíosóig explained that the Irish music scene was not receptive to their style.
 Friday provided the band with contacts that secured them a show in Tilburg, Netherlands.
 The band relocated to the Netherlands after the show and lived there for a further nine months, opening for R.E.M. on one occasion on 8 April 1984.
-Due to a lack of opportunities and a lack of correct documentation, the band relocated to West Berlin, Germany in late 1984 and recorded their debut mini album, This Is Your Bloody Valentine (1985).
-The album failed to receive much attention and the band returned temporarily to the Netherlands, before settling in London in the middle of 1985.
+Due to a lack of opportunities and a lack of correct documentation, the band relocated to West Berlin, Germany in late 1984 and recorded their debut mini album, This Is Your Bloody Valentine, released in 1985.
+The album failed to receive much attention, and the band returned temporarily to the Netherlands before settling in London that same year.

 1985–1986: Independent releases

-Following their relocation to London in 1985, members of My Bloody Valentine lost contact with each other while looking for accommodation and Tina Durkin, not confident in her abilities as a keyboard player, left the band.
+Following their relocation to London in 1985, members of My Bloody Valentine lost contact with each other while looking for accommodation, and Tina Durkin, doubting her abilities as a keyboard player, left the band.
 When the remaining three members regained contact with one another, the band decided to audition bassists, as they lacked a regular bassist since their formation.
-Shields acquired Debbie Googe's telephone number from a contact in London, invited her to audition and subsequently recruited her as a bassist.
+Shields acquired Debbie Googe's telephone number from a contact in London, invited her to audition, and subsequently recruited her as a bassist.
 Googe managed to attend rehearsals, which were centered around her day job.
 Rehearsal sessions were regularly held at Salem Studios, which was connected to the independent record label Fever Records.
-The label's management were impressed with the band and agreed to release an extended play, provided the band would finance the recording sessions themselves.
-Released in December 1985, Geek! failed to reach the band's expectations; however, soon after its release, My Bloody Valentine were performing on the London gig circuit, alongside bands such as Eight Living Legs, Kill Ugly Pop and The Sting-rays.
+The label's management was impressed with the band and agreed to release an extended play, provided the band would finance the recording sessions themselves.
+Released in December 1985, Geek! failed to reach the band's expectations; however, soon after its release, My Bloody Valentine were performing on the London gig circuit, alongside bands such as Eight Living Legs, Kill Ugly Pop and the Sting-rays.

 Due to the band's slow progress, Shields contemplated relocating to New York City, where members of his family were living at the time.
-However, Creation Records co-founder Joe Foster had decided to establish his own record label, Kaleidoscope Sound and persuaded My Bloody Valentine to record and release an EP.
+However, Creation Records co-founder Joe Foster had decided to establish his own record label, Kaleidoscope Sound, and persuaded My Bloody Valentine to record and release an EP.
 The New Record by My Bloody Valentine, produced by Foster, was released in October 1986 and was a minor success, peaking at number 22 on the UK Indie Chart upon its release.
-On the strength of the release, the band began performing more frequent shows, later developing a small following and travelling outside London for live performances, supporting and opening for bands such as The Membranes.
+On the strength of the release, the band began performing more frequent shows, later developing a small following and travelling outside London for live performances, supporting and opening for bands such as the Membranes.